Kaoney-l/A-Deep-Reinforcement-Learning-Framework-for-Optimized-Dummy-Pad-Placement-in-PCB-Electroplating/README.md

 Each sample contains the following three files:

 * `cbm11856_020.tgz`: An ODB++ file.
 It serves as the source file for PCB design, including input, matrix, flows, steps, symbols, and other data.
 It can be directly used for simulation with COMSOL Multiphysics® software.
-* `features`: A vector file.
+* `features & surface.txt`: A vector file.
 It contains the physical vector locations of plated-through holes, dummy pads, and virtual sub-board boundaries that require copper plating.
 * `Untitled.txt`: A vector file.
 It contains electroplating copper data under various unknown conditions based on multiphysics simulation of the plating tank designed with COMSOL Multiphysics® software.

 ### Data Preprocessing